- Connecting to websites should be no more difficult than a walk in the park. But is it really?

 - Select Allow an app or feature through Windows Firewall.

-- List of applications will now appear.
-To make changes to the list, you need to click Change settings button.
+- A list of applications will now appear.
+To make changes to the list, you need to click the Change settings button.

 - Look for Google Chrome on the list.
 Make sure to check Google Chrome in both Private and Public columns.